core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

      * Either the Uri-Path-Abbrev Option, or one or more Uri-Path Options.

-     If the endpoint is not configured to be a reverse-proxy, or what is targeted by the value of the included Uri-Host, Uri-Port, Uri-Path, and Uri-Path-Abbrev Options is not intended to support reverse-proxy functionalities, then the endpoint moves to Step 3.
+     If the endpoint is not configured to be a reverse-proxy, or the request URI from the Uri-Host, Uri-Port, Uri-Path, and Uri-Path-Abbrev Options is not intended to support reverse-proxy functionalities, then the endpoint moves to Step 3.

      Otherwise, the endpoint MUST check whether forwarding REQ to (the next hop towards) the origin server is an acceptable operation to perform, according to the endpoint's configuration and a possible authorization enforcement.
 This check can be based, for instance, on the specific OSCORE Security Context that the endpoint used to decrypt and verify REQ before performing this step.